-Estevan Point is only accessible by sea or helicopter.
+Estevan Point is accessible only by sea or helicopter.
 The location is roughly halfway up the west coast of Vancouver Island.
 In the beginning the early operators found Estevan Point's ability to reach out tremendous distances on the medium and high radio frequencies almost magical.
 Communication with vessels arriving at New Zealand, Australia or Japan was not uncommon.
 This Estevan propagation anomaly is a freak of nature, possibly due to the good antenna ground conductivity on the peninsula.
 Estevan was one of the original five west coast stations and was operational in January of 1908.
 The iconic lighthouse was completed some months later.

 In its time Estevan Wireless was the busiest and had the greatest coverage of any Canadian station on the west coast.